jackwotherspoon/mcp-on-cloudrun/README.md

 ### 🪛 Tools

+The MCP Server has the following two tools:

-The `add` tool will take two numbers and return their sum.
+* `add`: will take two numbers and return their sum.

-The `subtract` tool will take two numbers and return their difference.
+* `subtract`: will take two numbers and return their difference.

 ## Prerequisites